Riverside Premises Liability Lawyer

 Common Premises Liability Injuries Cases

 While some accidents result in only minor aches, others cause serious injuries and are life-altering.
 Severe injuries like the following can occur from a premises liability case:

 - Broken bones

 - Cosmetic disfigurements

-If you have suffered an injury like the ones on this list, then you may be entitled to compensation for your injuries.
-Personal injury attorneys that specialize in premises liability claims can review your case and advise you how best to proceed.
+If you have suffered an injury like the ones on this list, you may be entitled to compensation for your injuries.
+Personal injury attorneys specializing in premises liability claims can review your case and advise you how best to proceed.

 The fact that you were hurt while on someone else’s property does not automatically make the owner liable.
-In fact, the owner is not responsible if your inattention or carelessness results in injury; the owner is only liable if his or her neglect created unsafe conditions that led to your injury.
-To successfully litigate a premises liability case, you must be prepared to prove four things:
+In fact, the owner is not responsible if your inattention or carelessness results in injury.
+The owner is only liable if their neglect created unsafe conditions that led to your injury.
+To successfully litigate a premises liability case, you must prove four things:

-- A duty of care was owed.
-An invitee is someone who enters a place open to the public or whose presence offers a financial benefit for the property owner, and a licensee has expressed or implied permission to enter a location.
+- The property owner owed a duty of care.
+An invitee is someone who enters a place open to the public or whose presence offers a financial benefit for the property owner.
+A licensee has expressed or implied permission to enter a location.
 Both invitees and licensees are authorized to be on the property, and public and private entities owe them a duty of care.
 However, trespassers who unlawfully enter or linger in a place do not generally receive this protection.